 If you are spending a year studying abroad, what should you consider when it comes to insurance?

-Two of the premier UK student insurers offer policies for study abroad
+Until recently there were two UK student insurers offering policies for study abroad

-Cover4Insurance have 3 levels of cover for their Study Abroad policy, with the Premier Plus version covering up to £2500 worth of personal possessions.
+Cover4Insurance had 3 levels of cover for their Study Abroad policy, with the Premier Plus version covering up to £2500 worth of personal possessions.
 Optional insurance can be added for computer equipment winter sports, and subject to screening pre-existing medical conditions.

-The policy already includes cover for over 50 sports and activities but, with many universities now offering sports scholarships, it is possible to extend your policy to include more sports options.
+The policy also included cover for over 50 sports and activities but, with many universities now offering sports scholarships, and it iwa possible to extend your policy to include more sports options.

 Spending a whole year away from family and friends can be hard for some students.
-Many longstay travel insurance policies automatically cease when you return home but the Study Abroad Premier Plus Insurance policy allows unlimited trips home to the UK or Ireland.
+Many longstay travel insurance policies automatically cease when you return home but the Study Abroad Premier Plus Insurance policy allowed unlimited trips home to the UK or Ireland.
 Policies can last for up to 15 months.

 It is all too easy to forget to sort out insurance before you set off on your travels.
 Moving abroad takes a lot of organising!
-The Endsleigh policy can not be purchased after you have started your overseas study however Cover4Insurance allow can assist in many cases
+Cover4Insurance can, when available, assist in many cases

 Standard travel insurance is unlikely to cover a full year living in another country without costing the earth.
 Specialist insurance for study abroad includes not only emergency medical expenses and repatriation but also features specifically designed for students such as cover for course and tuition fees should you be affected by illness.